aalmada/aalmada/README.md

 - [Kevsoft.Ssml](https://github.com/kevbite/Kevsoft.Ssml)
 - [language-ext](https://github.com/louthy/language-ext)

-I've been writing articles on C# and .NET at [Medium](https://medium.com/@antao.almada).

-You can also follow me at:
+On the side, I write articles about C# and .NET on [Medium](https://antao-almada.medium.com/) and [LinkedIn](https://www.linkedin.com/in/antaoalmada/recent-activity/articles/).
+You can also stay updated with me through the following social media platforms:

 - [Twitter](https://twitter.com/AntaoAlmada)
 - [LinkedIn](https://www.linkedin.com/in/antaoalmada/)
 - [Instagram](https://www.instagram.com/antao.almada/)
 - [Flickr](https://www.flickr.com/people/aalmada/)

-Husband and father.
-I used to ride a lot of BMX.
+Beyond my tech interests, I'm a devoted husband and father, and I used to be an avid BMX rider.

 <!--
 **aalmada/aalmada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.